awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.HowTo.SDK.md

 }
 ```

-## Disabling Application Auto Scaling for a Table<a name="w66aac19b7c19c25b8"></a>
+## Disabling Application Auto Scaling for a Table<a name="AutoScaling.HowTo.SDK-disable"></a>

 The following program reverses the previous process\.
-It removes the auto scaling policy, and then deregisters the scalable target\.
+It removes the auto scaling policy and then deregisters the scalable target\.

 ```
 /**